-I'm freezing - can I get a cold weather payment?
+Can I get a cold weather payment and how much are they?

 Cold Weather Payments are a government benefit top-up to help with fuel bills during times of exceptional cold weather.

 These payments are not age-related.
-To qualify, you must already be eligible for one of five benefits:
+To qualify, you must already be eligible for one of five benefits and fulfil additional criteria - outlined on the government website:

 - Pension Credit